-According to the new regulation, owners of certain residential buildings will be required to install and maintain both the ionization and photoelectric smoke detectors.
+According to the new regulation, owners of individual residential buildings will be required to install and maintain both the ionization and photoelectric smoke detectors.

-While the new regulation does not change the locations where smoke detectors are required, it does allow the installation of both technologies in certain locations.
+While the new law does not change the locations where smoke detectors are required, it does allow the installation of both technologies in particular areas.

 All property owners should determine what type of smoke detectors they currently have installed.
-In order to comply with the law you can either install two separate detectors that have both technologies or by installing one that has both.
+To comply with the law, you can either install two separate detectors that have both technologies or by installing one that has both.

 What Properties Are Impacted By The New Regulations?

-In order to determine if your home or condominium is affected by this change in the law it would make sense to check with your local fire department or a local Real Estate attorney who up to speed on the changes in the law.
+To determine if your home or condominium is affected by this change in the law, it would make sense to check with your local fire department or a local Real Estate attorney who up to speed on the changes in the law.
 According to to the new amendment the following types of properties are impacted by the new regulations:

 - Residential buildings under 70 feet tall and containing less than six dwelling units.

-- Residential buildings not substantially altered since January 1, 1975, and containing less than 6 residential units.
+- Residential buildings not substantially altered since January 1, 1975, and containing less than six residential units.

-- All residential buildings sold or transferred after April 5, 2010, which are less then 70 feet tall, have less than six units, or have not been substantially altered since January 1, 1975.
+- All residential buildings sold or transferred after April 5, 2010, which are less than 70 feet tall, have less than six units, or have not been substantially altered since January 1, 1975.

 For all properties in these categories, compliance of the law went into effect April 5, 2010.
-The law does not apply to these larger buildings or those which were substantially altered since January, 1975, as these properties already were required to upgrade their fire safety systems under previous existing laws.
+The law does not apply to these larger buildings or those which were substantially altered since January 1975, as these properties already were required to upgrade their fire safety systems under previously existing laws.

 One other important note regarding smoke detectors: Many towns require hard wired smoke detectors and NOT battery operated.
-You should make certain you know what the requirement is for the town in which you are located.
-As a general rule according to the State fire Marshall’s office, the law is as follows:
+You should make certain you know what the requirement is for the city or town in which you are located.
+As a general rule according to the State Fire Marshall’s office, the law is as follows:

 - Homes built after 1975 are required upon sale or transfer to comply with the State Building Code in effect at the time of construction.